-Accelerated learning is possible in the case of one outstanding module in the last six months of the degree level.
+Accelerated learning is possible in the case of one outstanding module in the last six months of the third academic year.
 The student must apply in writing to the Programme Director: BML programme.
 By failing to do so, the chance will be forfeited to complete his/her studies.
 In the case of special circumstances, a student may submit a written application to the review committee.

 The programme is primarily aimed at part-time students.
 Each module earns the student a specific amount of credits.
 The expected and recommended duration of study for part-time students is 4 years.
-The minimum period of study is 3 years if a student obtained credits.
-Due to the nature of the programme no maximum period of time is required to complete the degree.
-However, in a case of continuous poor performance, the BML Management Committee may request a student to exit the programme in total or to follow an alternative developmental route.
+The minimum period of study is 2 years if a student obtained credits.
+However, in a case of continuous poor performance, the BML Management Committee may request a student to exit the programme in total or to